-Educate your employees that First Bank will never ask via email, phone or text for an online banking or Gateway passwords or a debit card PIN number.
+Educate your employees that First Bank will never ask via email, phone or text for an eBanking or Business eBanking passwords or a debit card PIN number.

 We consider it a best practice to block all social networking sites from your business computers and also to isolate the computers you are using for financial transactions.

 Most companies have policies regarding safeguarding data and the use of computers while at work.
 Make sure your employees are aware of them.
 Provide them information to help them better understand new terms in the cyber security world such as vishing, phishing and smishing.